 Matched bettors also have a lot to thank betting exchanges for.
 They make the whole process a possibility as they provide gamblers the option to either back an outcome or bet against an outcome, also known as lay betting.

 Whether you take part in matched betting or not, picking the betting exchange which best suits your needs is vitally important to betting success in 2019.

 Betdaq is an online marketplace where punters can either back an outcome or lay an outcome (more on this later).

 The second largest betting exchange with around 7% market share in the UK, Betdaq were founded in 2000 by Dermot Desmond, a wealthy Irish businessman.
 The headquarters of the company still today operate from Dublin.

 Launching just a year later than Betfair and Flutter, another rival at the time, Betdaq found it hard to compete with their older brother, Betfair.

 Due to their superior financial support, Betdaq launched it’s platform charging 0% commission.
 This figure would rise 1% a month until it reached 5%.
 On paper a brilliant idea.
 However, it didn’t turn out so successful and it was nowhere near as powerful as Betfair’s brilliant campaign.

 Despite the somewhat failed launch, Betdaq aimed their platform at high-rolling gamblers who would wager £1000s on each bet.
 The reason behind this was that Desmond already had contact with a number of wealthy gamblers.

 The plan was to work their way up to 25% market share.
-Unfortunately they never got close to that figure.
-They currently have about 7% market share.
+So far they’ve managed to win 7% market share.